Why YOU Should Be a Constant Scholar

 No matter what stage of life you're in, it is vitally important that you make learning a priority.
 Whether you're in high school, college, postgraduate school, or if you're a productive member of the workforce, continuing to learn Every Single Day will help you.
 I promise.

 And not just what they teach you in school.
 If you're in high school, there is a whole wider world outside of your basic chemistry, geometry, history, and so on.
 Branching out will not only increase your brain power and help you converse with your teachers and classmates about things above and beyond what the class covers, it will almost certainly give you an idea of what you'd like to major in after you graduate.

 If you're in college, you might consider learning about subjects both in and out of your major.
 Subjects inside your major will, as I mentioned above, help you converse intelligently with your professors and with your fellow students, and pro-tip: they can help you come up with really great term paper ideas.
 Subjects outside your major will help you to be a more well-rounded person, increase your job marketability after college, and importantly, they will give your brain a break from learning about the same subject day in and day out.

-If you’re already in the workforce, you might think you’ve made it, and that your days of learning and studying are over.
-I think you’re wrong.
-Learning new skills and new subjects can help you to be better at the job you already have.
-This could do anything from making your life easier to impressing your boss into giving you a raise or promotion.
+If you're already in the workforce, you might think you've made it, and that your days of learning and studying are over.
+I think you're wrong.
+Learning news skills and new subjects can help you to be better at the job you already have, which could do anything from making your life easier to impressing your boss into giving you a raise or promotion.
 It can also prepare you to make a transition into a different job field without having to cost an arm and a leg in time as well as money.
-In addition, staying informed about the world at large can help you be taken more seriously as a professional.
+In addition, staying informed and educated about the world at large can help you be taken more seriously as a professional.

-Now, with all that said, how can you NOT want to be a constant scholar?
+Now, with all that said, how could you NOT want to be a constant scholar?